Child dies after SUV plows through Florida day care playground - NewsBreak

 The incident occurred at about 4:30 p.m. at the Imagination Station Learning Center in Arcadia.

-The Highway Patrol said the driver went off the road, hit a sign and went through a fence surrounding the playground where two girls, ages 4 and 5, were playing.
-The SUV hit a post and some playground equipment, and in doing so, collided with the girls.
-It then hit a tree.Next steps in Walmart distribution center fire as flames still visible next day

 The 4-year-old girl was rushed to the hospital in critical condition and later died.
 The 5-year-old was seriously hurt, the report said.
-Her current condition was unknown.
+Her current condition was unknown.400 bulletproof vests destined for Ukraine stolen from NYC nonprofit

-According to the report, the 18-year-old female driver, was treated for minor injuries then arrested and charged for driving without a license.
-She was later released on $120 bond, according to online jail records.

-It’s unclear if the woman will face more charges.
-The Highway Patrol said the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0